bgerstner90/NACCB_2022/readme.md

 - [Post-workshop survey](add link)

 # Background R Materials
 You do not need to know this information to effectively begin using Wallace.
-However, a little R knowledge can go a long way.
+However, this will give you a better understanding of what Wallace is doing behind the scenes (and it may be helpful if you see a future in research!).

 - [Short introduction to R/RStudio](https://mlammens.github.io/SCCS-R-Wallace/docs/Intro-to-RStudio.html)
 - [Even shorter introduction to R/RStudio](https://github.com/bgerstner90/SCCS_2021/blob/f8719086341de081676dd0cf3a77e9d4c18e53f9/Crash-Course-R.html)